bromeostasis/conduit/README.md

 1. Open a second terminal/tab.
 You will need one for the frontend and one for the backend
 1. `cd` to where you've cloned the repository.
 Then, `cd frontend`
 1. Run `npm i` to install dependencies
 1. Run `npm start` to start the frontend.
 If the backend is running, you should see the working application!
+Create react app usually opens this for you, but if not, you can manually head to this link: [http://localhost:5000/](http://localhost:5000/)

 ## Next steps